-Sometimes the best thing we can do for ourselves, is to withdraw from a relationship.
-Whether it’s from a partner, a spouse, or a friend … sometimes we just need to walk away.
+Sometimes the best thing we can do for ourselves, is to choose to withdraw from a relationship.
+Whether it’s a partner, or a spouse, or a friend … sometimes the right thing to do is to simply walk away.

 It can be for a while; it doesn’t have to be forever.
 But for now, you need your space.
 You need a boundary in place.

-And who really knows want you’ll want later on.
-It’s much too early to play that guessing game.
+And who can really know want you will want a year from now.
+For it is much too early to play that guessing game.

-Right now, you need the freedom to simply be yourself.
-To get back in touch with the person you have lost.
+Right now, you need the freedom to simply be yourself, and to get back in touch with the person you have lost.

 You need the room to just be you.